Project-4-Team-2/Project-4-Team-2/README.md

 **HIGH LEVEL PROBLEM STATEMENT**

-Statement
+What are modifiable and nonmodifiable metrics that most accurately predict onset of Alzheimer’s Disease?

 **HYPOTHESIS**

-Hypothesis
+There is no individual metric that can predict Alzheimer’s disease.

 **Sub-questions covering 3 topics and a tableau dashboard:**

-1. dsadsadd
+1. Can demographic features help predict the Alzheimer’s diagnosis through correlation and statistical analysis?
-2. sdsadsad
+2. Did lifestyle choices impact your likelihood of developing Alzheimer’s?
-3. asdsad
+3. Can Medical History factors aid in prediction of your likelihood of Alzheimer's?

 ## Interactive Dashboard and Machine Learning ##

 ### Instructions on how to use and interact with the project and Purpose ###

-The goal of this project ...
+This project aims to develop a tool to identify the key factors that contribute to the onset and progression of Alzheimer's Disease.

-We used Python to clean and transform data and stored it ....
+We used Python to clean and transform data and stored it on SQL database.
+Data was accessed through sqlite or the downloaded csv files.
+Simple data visualizations were done using plotly, seaborn and Tableau.
+Final images were created and displayed in our Tableau dashboard.

-Please follow these steps to interact with our data visualizations and dashboard:
+Please follow these steps to interact with our data visualizations, dashboard and Machine Learning Models:

 ------ insert screenshot of Tableau page -------